5 fantastic fundraising ideas for schools

 Ask students to bring in their best family recipes, then decide upon a few dozen to turn into a school recipe book.
 Be sure to include images and quick bios about the contributors, then sell the books to students’ and teachers’ families and friends.
 Such books are both practical and meaningful, so they can literally sell like hot cakes!

 What’s the one thing all parents of young kids are in need of?
 A little time off.

 Both teachers and older students can participate in this fundraising activity by offering group babysitting evenings.
 Use the school’s classrooms to host movie nights for younger kids where the parents can drop them off for a few hours of rest at a reasonable hourly fee.

 Finally, keep in mind that being charitable can be as easy as doing a little saving.
 When you open a Community Reward Account with us, we donate a percentage of your annual average balances to an initiative of your choice!
 This year, the highest participating school gained $11,000 in funding simply through people saving money.
-It’s win-win!
+It’s a win-win!